 Experienced Partition Action Lawyers in West Covina

-A California partition action is a law that allows co-owners of real property to divide the property among themselves.
-The partition statutes provide a legal mechanism for co-owners to divide the property without having to go through the court system.
-The partition statutes also provide a way for co-owners to force the sale of the property if they cannot agree on how to divide it.
-The partition statutes also set out the procedures for the sale of the property and how the proceeds of the sale will be divided among the co-owners.
-The partition statutes also provide for the payment of costs associated with the sale of the property.
+California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
+The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by awarding each co-owner a certain percentage of the property’s value.
+The court will then order the property to be divided according to the co-owners’ wishes.
+The partition statutes also provide that if the court finds that a physical division of the property is not possible, it may order the property to be sold and the proceeds divided among the co-owners.
 The valuable real estate in West Covina often creates disagreements between co-owners that can only be solved by a Los Angeles partition attorney skilled in the judicial procedures in Los Angeles County.

 - Can a minority owner force the sale of a property?
 There is no requirement for a majority vote for partition.
 Rather, an co-owner of any interest in property can force the sale.